chewsglass/Solana-2FA-Wallet-Program/README.md

 9. Wallet program re-encrypts the secret key with nonce + 1 and writes it to the auth pda for use in the next transaction

+A few of these steps are not implemented correctly

 PR's encouraged

 [Any Q's find me on Twitter same username](https://x.com/retardedchaddev)